Female urinal: Design and implementation

 Urinals are being developed that can be used by both sexes.
 While urinals for men and boys can be found almost everywhere in public toilets, unisex and female urinals are still niche products.
 Many people feel that this is satisfactory because of anatomical differences that make use of a urinal more convenient for the male population than it would be for the female population.
 According to Mete Demiriz, a professor of sanitary technology at the Westphalian University of Applied Sciences in Gelsenkirchen, economic considerations and social conventions also prevent the wider installation of female urinals in public toilets.

 The female urinal models offered today are conceptually similar to each other and follow the shape and design of male urinals but are more closely tailored to the female anatomy.
-One difference is most females choose to stand with their back toward the urinal and adopt a half-squatting position, which is also sometimes called the "skier's posture" or "hovering stance".
-This is based on the posture that females generally adopt in conventional public toilets if they are dirty and when physical contact is not desired, but hovering may leave urine behind in the bladder and may not be good for the pelvic floor muscles.
+One difference is most women choose to stand with their back toward the urinal and adopt a half-squatting position, which is also sometimes called the "skier's posture" or "hovering stance".
+This is based on the posture that women generally adopt in conventional public toilets if they are dirty and when physical contact is not desired, but hovering may leave urine behind in the bladder and may not be good for the pelvic floor muscles.
 Thus some people hover only in cases of dire necessity.

 In countries where squat toilets are the norm, female urinals can also be found as a ceramic pan at floor level.
 This kind of urinal would be used in a full squat position to avoid splashing back of urine.
 In the past, models that were used in a full squat (similar to Asian squat-style toilets) have been developed to the prototype stage or brought to the market, like the "Peeandgo" by Chen-Karlsson, but those did not achieve commercial success.
 As of 2017, all female urinals available on the western market were wall-mounted and used in a half-squat, "skiing" position.

 Squatting urinals (in the ground) for female students at Government Middle School in Peramathur, Cuddalore District, Tamil Nadu, India.
 The urinals on the right side have privacy partitions and are used by older girls.